dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

 .. function:: unfound?

-   Returns true if its argument is equal to the unique “unfound” value, :const:`$unfound`, and false if it is not.
+   Returns true if its argument is equal to the unique "unfound" value, :const:`$unfound`, and false if it is not.

    :signature: unfound? *object* => *unfound?*